woookey/JumpingEnergyHarvester/Readme.md

 ## How to run ##

 The simulation files are written in MATLAB.
-To run the simulation execute the following file ./Simulations/maccepaHopperSimulation
+To run the simulation execute the following file:
+* ./Simulations/maccepaHopperSimulation

 ## 3D Model ##

-* The 3D CAD files with .step extension are provided in:
+The 3D CAD files with .step extension are provided in:
- /hardware/Model/STEPFiles
+* /hardware/Model/STEPFiles

-* The assembled model with and without the vertical stand are given in:
+The assembled model with and without the vertical stand are given in:
- /hardware/Model/Assembled
+* /hardware/Model/Assembled

 <p align="center">
   <img src="hardware/leg3DModel.PNG" width="500" title="3D Leg model">